Lymphoma is a blood cancer that begins in lymphocytes, a type of white blood cell that helps the body fight infection.

 Lymphoma survival rates

 Hodgkin lymphoma: More than 88% of patients survive at least five years after diagnosis compared with the general population, excluding the risk of other causes.
-The rate rises to more than 91% for patients with cancer that is in only one site of the lymph system.
+The rate rises to more than 92% for patients with cancer that is in only one site of the lymph system.

 Lymphoma may have no symptoms, or signs may be similar to those of other health conditions.
 Doctors may find lymphoma through routine blood tests or when treating a separate condition.
 Symptoms may include: